Wood type: Legacy technology

-During the post-war period, wood type poster printing was largely displaced by new technologies like offset lithography and phototypesetting.
+During the post-war period, wood type poster printing was displaced by new technologies like offset lithography and phototypesetting.
 Reproductions of wood type with their resonance of times past were offered by phototypesetting companies such as Photo-Lettering Inc. and Haber Typographers, and used in the 1960s by designers such as Bob Cato and John Berg, and later Paula Scher and Louise Fili.
+Wood type has remained in use longer in India, where as of 2024 it continued to be used for printing shopping bags.
 Artistic printers like Jack Stauffacher and retro print shops such as Hatch Show Print carried on using wood type, finding that it was a cheap way to achieve creative effects.
 (For wood type historian Rob Roy Kelly, the aesthetic quality of wood type manufacturers declined in the twentieth century; Nick Sherman and Frode Helland have commented on a staggeringly bad rendition of Futura in Hamilton's 1951 specimen that features inconsistent stroke weights, the dot on the i and j at different heights, and the 8 in the specimen printed upside down.)

 The use of wood type styles is commonly associated with the American Frontier or "Wild West".
 These typefaces are seen as classic western Americana.
 This is because of its cinematic and decorative appearance: wood type style-lettering was very popular in Westerns giving it an association with the American west, and are used frequently to depict that aesthetic, from theme parks to bars.

 In the 1950s, Rob Roy Kelly, an American graphic design teacher, became interested in the history of wood type and built up a large collection from sources like old print shops and printers' families.
 He published a history of the industry, American Wood Type, 1828–1900 in 1969.
 His collection, now at the University of Texas at Austin, has been studied by other historians of wood type such as David Shields.

+Digital fonts

+Many digital fonts based on wood type display faces have been published, benefiting from the plentiful source material and accessibility of images, for example Kelly's book.
+For example, when Adobe were developing a line of original typefaces in the early 1990s they created a large number of digital fonts based on wood types using proofs supplied by Kelly, which were named after types of tree.